teelu/rails_bookmarks/README.md

 * a URL (required, must start with "http")
 * a title (required)
-* a comment (optional)
+* a comment or description (optional)
 * a category (optional, select from "Serious", "Funny", or "Useful")
 * a checkbox that indicates this is a "favorite" bookmark (optional)

 The app root should show a list of all my bookmarks, sorted by title.
 URL and comment should not be displayed here, but I should be able to see which bookmarks have a comment, as well as which ones are "favorite".
 Clicking a bookmark's title should take me to its URL, and there should be an option to view all attributes of a bookmark.
 I should be able to add new bookmarks and edit or delete existing bookmarks.
-I should also be able to filter the list by category (e.g. show me only Serious bookmarks).
+I should also be able to filter the list by category (e.g. show me only Serious bookmarks) *filter is optional*.

 Since this is a decently-sized project, put some polish into it!
 The details of how to display the needed information are up to you &ndash; make your bookmarker a product someone would actually want to use.
 If you're feeling ambitious, you can try a CSS framework like [Bootstrap](http://getbootstrap.com/getting-started) or [Foundation](http://foundation.zurb.com/docs/applications.html).